arduino/Steelwonder/README.md

 This is the repository of the 3d printer that where built during a workshop hosted by Arduino Verkstad at the makerspace STPLN in Malmö, Sweden.

-The frame "P3Steel" is a remix of Twelvepro's redesign of Josef Prusa's i3.
+The frame [P3Steel](reprap.org/wiki/P3Steel) is a remix of [Twelvepro's](http://www.thingiverse.com/thing:39889/) redesign of [Josef Prusa's i3](https://github.com/josefprusa/Prusa3-vanilla).
 There have been some alterations to the frame such as the deletion of the triangles covering the xz frame and some holes for a powersupply and the electronics have been added.
+Also the printed parts have been borrowed from the box design from the current [Mendel Prusa i3 box design](https://github.com/josefprusa/Prusa3/tree/master/box_frame).

 [Here] (http://youtu.be/In_Q6NkX3fs) you can find a video showing how to assemble the frame.